Jaredslocker21/java-practice/README.md

 ### Media

 - Create a MEMO and discover your BMI are tools too help organize.
 Interactions with the visitor are to be easy, clean and self explanatory.

-### Features Left to Implement
-  - As this will become/grow into something more dynamic.
-I would also like to add a reviews section a coupons, more options in my Sign-Up form.
-  - As the company grows.
-I would also like to add a community outreach program that reaches those in need of more excersize and movement for those with linited mobility.

 ## Testing